Skip to content

 Status. pr402 is live on Solana Mainnet (https://ipay.sh) and Devnet (https://preview.ipay.sh); same service also served on https://agent.pay402.me / https://preview.agent.pay402.me (not deprecated).
 Behavior, feature flags, and fee parameters can evolve — treat GET /capabilities and GET /openapi.json on the host you actually call as the live contract.

 Throughout this doc, replace $BASE with your facilitator origin — the same URL buyers use.
 Confirm solanaNetwork with GET $BASE/api/v1/facilitator/health.
+Target Mainnet (https://ipay.sh) for production; use https://preview.ipay.sh only if you want a Devnet rehearsal first.

 How It Works (30-Second Overview)